-The University continued to invest in capital assets during the 2009 fiscal year.
+The University continued to invest in capital assets during the 2010 fiscal year.
 Additional detailed information regarding capital asset additions, retirements and depreciation is available in Note 6 to the financial statements.

-The following is a brief summary of the construction projects that were completed during the current fiscal year:
+The following is a brief summary of the construction project that was completed during the current fiscal year: